top of page

 Safeguarding Isn't Optional — and It's Increasingly Technical

 Perhaps the starkest difference between school IT and business IT is safeguarding.
-Keeping Children Safe in Education (KCSIE) is statutory guidance that outlines the legal requirements and best practices for safeguarding in schools and colleges in England.
-It is not optional.
-It is the law.
-Nen
+Keeping Children Safe in Education — known as KCSIE — is statutory guidance from the DfE that sets out the legal requirements for safeguarding children in schools and colleges across England.
+It is updated annually and compliance is not optional.

 Where Generalist IT Support Falls Short